 Executive summary

 The proposal suggests proven successful means that individuals within working environment might apply to control their stress levels some of which are performed by the people themselves whereas other get induced by their managers.
 The processes take the time to imply and also require a chance to show positive results, the study, therefore indicates that people might reduce their stress levels but not completely because they are human-borne processes that are bound to happen to us even in the absence of stress-causers.
+Incomplete executive summary.
+This reads much to generically about stress reduction.
+If I were the executive reading this I wouldn’t know how this relates to my company specifically.
+Make sure your executive summary is focused and specific to YOUR company and its stress

 Introduction

-Stress occurs because of poor management of oneself at work or engaging in activities that do not augur well without our being.
+Stress occurs because of poor management of oneself at work or engaging in activities that do not augur well without our being. ??
 The proposal suggests methods that if well practiced would result into the positive lifestyle and reduced overall pressure within a person’s general lifestyle.
 People undergoing employment have once experienced work-related stress whether in the short term or the long term.
 The short-term stress makes people attain deadlines related to work, whereas those that long-term stress has lasting impacts on the workers and has adverse effects on their emotional and physical health.
+No sources are being cited and this remains vague about its application to stress in your particular work place

 Body

-Sormaz, and Tulgan, (2013) argued that stress at work occurs from various factors including excess workloads, low salary amounts, little amount of opportunities at work, an absence of social support, work that does not challenge the workers, conflicting demands coupled with unclear performance expectations, and lack of control in the decision-making process relating to their work.
+Sormaz and Tulgan (2013) argued that stress at work occurs from various factors including excess workloads, low salary amounts, little amount of opportunities at work, an absence of social support, work that does not challenge the workers, conflicting demands coupled with unclear performance expectations, and lack of control in the decision-making process relating to their work.
+How does any of this relate to stress at YOUR work?

-Hicks and McSherry, (2016) suggested that impacts of uncontrolled stress don’t end in a single day, the process takes place continually, and the stress has negative consequences when taken care of.
+Hicks and McSherry (2016) suggested that impacts of uncontrolled stress don’t end in a single day, the process takes place continually, and the stress has negative consequences when taken care of.
 Short term negative impacts include a headache, sleep disturbances, stomach ache, and reduced level of concentration, and short tempered.
 Chronic stress might cause insomnia, anxiety, high blood pressure, and weak immune system.
 Stress can cause health conditions including obesity, depression and heart disease.
 Persons under stress resort to unhealthy manners of life practices that make their health situation worse.
 Among the unhealthy treatment options that people seek include cigarette smoking, overeating, and drug abuse and alcohol consumption.
+Again, this is too generally about stress without specific references to your workplace and the stress inherent there

 Steps to deal with job-related stress

 Employers must work with employees to track their stress-causers.
 Workers may store weekly journals that indicate their areas of concern that make them feel depressed than others then work towards eliminating them.
 Employees need to take note of their environmental elements, including the people and the surrounding circumstances that led to the stress.
 The person might record their feeling, thoughts and their reaction to the situation.
 The notes might assist the person to determine the causative elements that resulted in the stress and desist from similar situations in future, (Hicks, & McSherry, 2016).
+Again, though, not clear if you are recommending this for your workplace?